camptocamp/c2cgeoportal/doc/integrator/install_application.rst

    Note that the path of the postgis scripts and the template name can differ on your host.

-Create the "pg_trgm" extension to use the "similarity" function within the full-text search:
+If you wish to use the "similarity" function within the full-text search, create the ``pg_trgm`` extension:

 .. prompt:: bash